 Someone emailed a couple of weeks ago asking the name of that luau I had recommended in this column about this time a year ago.

-It was Tihati Productions’ “Te Au Moana,” which translates as “The Ocean Tide” at the Marriott Wailea Resort.
+It was Tihati Productions' "Te Au Moana," which translates as "The Ocean Tide" at the Wailea Beach Marriott Resort and Spa.
 The reservation number is 827-2740.
-It’s all fresh in my mind since I just saw it … again.
+It's all fresh in my mind since I just saw it again.

 Luaus are one of the surprise benefits of having visiting inlaws and living on Maui.
 You get to join them in quintessential tourist experiences you wouldn't be caught dead at otherwise.
 Whether or not you want to admit it, you generally have a great time.